UMH 32x8x46 [M6] / N38

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis after entering the body.
+- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
+Additionally, tiny parts of these magnets have the potential to complicate diagnosis when they are in the body.

 Keep neodymium magnets away from the wallet, computer, and TV.